Types of disabilities

 Visual disabilities can cause an inability to see objects, perceive light or color, correctly judge distances, or access information in visual media like print, images, or video.
-Typical vision symptoms include total blindness, low vision, and color blindness.
-These impairments can be caused by genetic disorders such as retinitis pigmentosa, degenerative diseases like macular degeneration, or physical damage to the eye or brain.
+Typical symptoms include total blindness, low vision, and color blindness.
+Vision impairments can be caused by genetic disorders such as retinitis pigmentosa, degenerative diseases like macular degeneration, or physical damage to the eye or brain.

 Neurological disabilities can cause restricted sensory perceptions, mental processes, or motor functions.
 Typical symptoms include paralysis, tremors, memory loss, and cognitive malfunctions.
-Neurological impairments can be caused by genetic disorders affecting the brain or nervous system such as muscular dystrophy, degenerative diseases such as Alzheimer's disease, and seizure disorders such as epilepsy.
+Neurological impairments can be caused by genetic disorders affecting the brain or nervous system such as muscular dystrophy, degenerative diseases such as Alzheimer's disease, or seizure disorders such as epilepsy.

 Medical disabilities can cause restricted endurance, attention, or mobility, various levels of pain, and fatigue.
 Typical symptoms include shortness of breath, low endurance in activity or sitting, or sudden weakness or pain.
-Medical impairments can be caused by musculoskeletal injuries, cardiovascular conditions, respiratory illnesses, immune system disorders, and digestive tract problems.
+Medical impairments can be caused by musculoskeletal injuries, cardiovascular conditions, respiratory illnesses, immune system disorders, or digestive tract problems.

 Psychological disabilities can cause impaired intellectual processes, decision rationale, emotional maturity, or perception of reality.
 Typical symptoms include extreme emotional states or sudden outbursts, inability to comprehend information, mental disconnection from immediate circumstances, or violent acts toward self or others.
-Psychological impairments can be caused by poor mental health, emotional disorders, addiction disorders, and bipolar disorders.
+Psychological impairments can be caused by poor mental health, emotional disorders, addiction disorders, or bipolar disorders.